 Qeshm was the Middle East’s first UNESCO-listed geopark, but lost its status a few years ago due to problems that have remained unresolved, such as underdeveloped infrastructure and unenforced environmental regulations.

-Authorities are trying to bring the geopark back to global standards so it can regain its international status, but “unrestrained construction of buildings, especially in areas whose geology is meant to remain untouched,” threatens to undo efforts to put the geopark back on UNESCO’s radar, Gaeini said.
+Authorities are trying to bring the geopark back to global standards so it can regain its international status.
+However,“unrestrained construction of buildings,” threatens to undo efforts to put the geopark back on UNESCO’s radar.
+“Especially in areas whose geology is meant to remain untouched,” , Gaeini said.

-Mehdi Goli, another blogger, says Qeshm “is an extraordinary place that revitalizes me every time I visit it,” but conceded that one of the island’s major problems is its lack of a developed public transportation system.
+Mehdi Goli, another blogger, says Qeshm “is an extraordinary place that revitalizes me every time I visit it”.
+He then conceded that a major problem of the island is the lack of developed public transportation system.

-“Not everyone can afford to pay the cabs’ hourly rates, but if the public transportation network could extend to areas where the island’s attractions are located, Qeshm may very well become a top destination for everyone, including families,” he wrote.
+“Not everyone can afford to pay the cabs’ hourly rates,” he wrote.
+“If the public transportation network could extend to areas where the island’s attractions are located, Qeshm may very well become a top destination for everyone, including families.”

-Qeshm authorities are aware that this glaring lack of infrastructure has overshadowed the island’s attractions, pulling tourists away from beaches and wildlife habitats, and pushing them instead into malls and shopping centres.
+Qeshm authorities are aware that this glaring lack of infrastructure has overshadowed the island’s attractions.
+It pulls tourists away from beaches and wildlife habitats; and pushes them instead into malls and shopping centres.
 “Qeshm can only improve if it uses all it has to offer,” Goli added.

 Help From JICA

-Qeshm Free Zone Organization is said to have enlisted the help of the Japan International Cooperation Agency to help develop the island’s travel sector to draw more tourists, especially foreign ones.
+Qeshm Free Zone Organization has enlisted the help of the Japan International Cooperation Agency.
+Its main goal is to develop the island’s travel sector in order to draw more tourists, especially foreign ones.

 In June 2015, Hamid Reza Momeni, managing director of QFZO, and Kohei Sato, chief representative of JICA’s Iran office, signed an agreement in Tehran to launch a joint project aimed at turning Qeshm into an “eco island resort” by pursuing sustainable development.
 Based on the agreement, JICA will transfer its experience and knowledge to QFZO to help improve the quality of life of the locals and augment sustainability.

-Last December, JICA launched an extensive study of four major investment areas in Qeshm, namely tourism, fishing, wastewater and solid waste management, with a special focus on environmental conservation.
+Last December, JICA launched an extensive study of four major investment areas in Qeshm.
+They include tourism, fishing, wastewater and solid waste management, with a special focus on environmental conservation.

-Once successfully implemented, the JICA project is expected to increase household income through ecotourism, improve women’s social status through participation in economic activities, reduce the environmental impact of tourism and curb the negative effects of industrial development and population growth in terms of solid waste and wastewater.
+Once successfully implemented, the JICA project is expected to increase household income through ecotourism.
+It will improve women’s social status through participation in economic activities.
+Also, the project is to reduce the environmental impact of tourism and curb the negative effects of industrial development and population growth in terms of solid waste and wastewater.

-Established in 1974, JICA aims to contribute to the promotion of international cooperation and sound development of Japanese and global economy by supporting the socioeconomic development, recovery or economic stability of underdeveloped regions.
+Established in 1974, JICA aims to contribute to the promotion of international cooperation and sound development of Japanese and global economy.
+JICA tries to reach its goals by supporting the socioeconomic development, recovery or economic stability of underdeveloped regions.